-With the most recent U.S. election in the books, the new administration is beginning to take shape.
-Among the picks for major cabinet positions is Rick Perry as the Secretary of Energy.
+The Trump administration has officially taken shape.
+Among the cabinet positions is Rick Perry as the Secretary of Energy.
 A position which he previously promised to eliminate if elected president.
-In a similar vein, Betsy DeVos will be managing the Department of Education, a department which Trump has expressed interest in abolishing.
+In a similar vein, Betsy DeVos is managing the Department of Education, a department which Trump has expressed interest in abolishing.

 While the populist opposition to these departments is well known, one might ask if there is any intellectual backing to the idea of dramatically cutting down the size and scope of the Federal Government, especially these two important departments.